interjs/inter/README.md

 # There is no directives

-Directives are good for simple interactivities, but in complex situations it's weaknesses is obvious, rather than use directives,  *Inter* use just the *Javascrit* that you already Know.
+Directives are good for simple interactivities, but in complex situations it's weaknesses is obvious, rather than use directives,  *Inter* use just the *Javascript* that you already Know.

 ```html